pigroupe/cmf-sfynx/README.md

 ### Step 1: Configuring parameters  BDD and mailer

-* Open the file cmfpi_project / app / config / parameters.ini.
+* Open the file app / config / parameters.ini
 * Give the name "mydatabase" for example in the database and choose the type pdo_mysql to use a MySQL database.
 * Give your user and password of your Gmail count.
 * Change the secret code that will be used to protect your application from XSS attacks.